nun.tax

 Projects

-I have worked on a variety of projects, from small tools to larger, more complex projects.
+A variety of work, from small tools to larger, more complex systems.

 Liquidation Bot

-Rust was a great improvement for code quality even though it was a bit of a hassle wrapping my head around the rather strict concurrency rules, which deepend my understanding of concurrent software.
+Rust was a great improvement for code quality, even though wrapping my head around the strict concurrency rules was a hassle, it deepened my understanding of concurrent software.

-This project was profitable for a few months, but Arbitrums (imho extremely stupid) Timeboost made non spamming liquidation bots a lot less profitable.
+This was profitable for a few months, but Arbitrum's (imho extremely stupid) Timeboost made non-spamming liquidation bots a lot less profitable.

 I can't make the code public at the moment, but I'd genuinely love to talk about it in more detail, seriously, hit me up.